loro-dev/loro/docs/JsonSchema.md

 ### Unknown

-To support backward and forward compatibility of encoding, we have an unknonw type.
-When an `Op` from newer version is decoded into the older version, it will be treated as an unknown type which is in a more general form, such as binary and string.
-Conversely, when the new version decodes an unknown `Op`, Loro will know its true type and perform the proper decoding process.
+To support backward and forward compatibility of encoding, we have an unknown type.
+When an `Op` with a newly supported Container from a newer version is decoded into the older version, it will be treated as an unknown type in a more general form, such as binary and string.
+When the new version decodes an unknown `Op`, the newer version of Loro will know its true type and decode correctly.

 So there are two kind of unknown format, binary format and json-string format.